Small-Talk and Dancing Hint at Human A.I.

 Small-talk isn't a bug; it's a feature.

-Which may explain why curiousity beyond small-talk causes discomfort:
+Which may explain why conversation beyond small-talk causes discomfort:

 He's so, you know, uncanny valley.
 Source: Now Apocalypse

-Small-talk has a lot in common with another call-and-response form of interaction: dancing.
+Small-talk has a lot in common with another call-and-response social interaction: dancing.

-Until the 1960-70s, Western children were often taught the precise and predictable moves of partner dance:
+So why were 20th century Western children often taught the precise and predictable moves of partner dance:

 No matter what their differences, it seems small-talk and dancing both require the participants to ignore their own impulses when interacting with others.
-Especially the opposite sex:
+They are entrained forms of impulse control.

 Stay with your partner.
 Westworld, 2016.
 Source: Westworld